Last updated:

 Food assistance

-Local food supply chains have been disrupted by the storm and flooding.
+Local food supply chains were disrupted by the storm and flooding.
 Families whose homes were flooded also lost their existing stores of food.
+According to the multi-thematic rapid needs assessment, food was one of the top five highest-priority needs reported.

 Health